bnuLyndon/PySNV/README.rst

     ``--threshold``: Detection Threshold (Default: 0.02)
         The recommended detection threshold should be lager than sequencing error rate.\
     ``--kmer_length``: Kmer Length (Default: 21)
         This parameter specifies the length of k-mers to be considered during the analysis and must be an odd number smaller than 31.
-Kmer length should be set that no duplicate kmer exist on the genome.\
+Kmer length should be set to ensure no duplicate kmer exists on the genome.\
     ``--downsample``: Downsample Factor (Default: 1)
         Set the downsample factor to a value greater than or equal to 2 could enhance detection speed and reduce RAM usage, which could be used for high-depth sequencing samples. \
     ``--error_rate``: Sequencing Error Rate (Default: 0.01)